semodi/tensorfield-torch/README.md

 WARNING: This package is deprecated.
-I recommend using the official PyTorch implemenation, available as [E3NN](https://github.com/e3nn/e3nn)
+I recommend using the PyTorch implemenation created by the authors, available as [E3NN](https://github.com/e3nn/e3nn)

 # tensorfield-torch
 This is a PyTorch implementation of the idea presented in the paper